Skip to main content

 SQL Cells

-The following example shows how to specify a default database (mydatabase) and the syntax used to connect to another database (mydatabase2) for use in joins, etc.:
+There are two options to write SQL in SingleStore Notebooks.
+The first involves selecting a cell type to be SQL.
+The following example shows how to specify a default database (mydatabase) and the syntax used to connect to another database (mydatabase2) for use in joins with a SQL cell:

 %%sql - switch the cell to SQL